neelabalan/keystrokestat/README.md

 A tool for silent keystroke logging in the background using `xinput`

-## Under development :exclamation:
-> take a look at previous commits for complete working code

 ## Screenshot at localhost:8050
 > The state doesn't get updated in realtime.
 The page needs to be refereshed to load the recent data :neutral_face: